CHIMERAE

 Nell’aria immobile, i colpi dei tacchi, avanzando quasi all’unisono, schioccavano sul parquet.

 «Non saprei, mi sembra una banalità.
-Dipende da cosa intendi per borghese, di questi tempi poi!» replicò il Critico reclinando la testa, e le vertebre cervicali si produssero in un arpeggio sinistro.
+Dipende da cosa intendi per borghese, di questi tempi poi!», replicò il Critico reclinando la testa, e le vertebre cervicali si produssero in un arpeggio sinistro.

 «E se anche fosse?
-Sarebbe poi cosi grave alla nostra età?»
+Sarebbe poi così grave alla nostra età?».

-La voce gli si fece ruggine. «Suona come una recriminazione da ventesimo secolo la tua» aggiunse senza lasciare interstizi, né per un respiro, tantomeno per una replica.
+La voce gli si fece ruggine: «Suona come una recriminazione da ventesimo secolo la tua», aggiunse senza lasciare interstizi, né per un respiro, tanto meno per una replica.

-I due entrarono in una piccola sala, tamponata da una parete di vetro temperato.
+I due entrarono in una piccola sala tamponata da una parete di vetro temperato.

 La vista si apriva su un giardino di piante grasse: a destra quelle con aculei, provenienti dalle Americhe; a sinistra, glabre e prive di spine, le asiatiche.